LucasRxTx/twitch-chat-service/README.md

 the database from scratch.  `docker-compose up` dependent services seperately

 I connect, but no messages are streaming...
-- Is the channel still open?
+- Is the channel still streaming on Twitch??
 - Is you oauth token valid?
 (DONOT INCLUDE `oath:` with your token)
 - Channel name should not include a `#`